 Many individuals with OCD whom I work with identify shame as a huge component of their feelings.
 Shame is the feeling of guilt turned inward, the idea that one is somehow bad, that their core being is wrong.
 Often people report feeling like they are not like other people.
 They describe feeling intense guilt even in the absence of having not done anything wrong.
 It is as if they themselves have internalized the feeling of wrongness or unworthiness.

-When someone suffers from OCD they are bombarded with intrusive thoughts that go against the very things they care about most.
+When someone has OCD, they are bombarded with intrusive thoughts that go against the very things they care about most.
 The thoughts cause them to feel like they are the things that their brain tells them they are.
 If their brain tells them they could murder someone, rather than questioning it, they find meaning in it—after all, it can be very difficult not to take something so important seriously.
 Rather than responding “well that was an odd thought” or “that doesn’t align with who I am” they accept the things OCD makes them feel as truth: “If I think bad things, then I am also bad.”

 These feelings that scary thoughts bring about can convince someone with OCD that they are a monster.
 The thoughts and feelings build and build and before they know it, they start to equate what they feel with the truth about themselves.
 Because they feel bad, they must be bad.
 But this couldn’t be more wrong when struggling with OCD.